nbloomf/nbloomf.md/posts/2016-02-10-software-tools-in-haskell.md

 The purpose of this project is to learn, and so there are some self-imposed rules.

-1. Reproduce the behavior of the original tools as closely as possible.
+1. Reproduce the behavior of the original tools.
 (Maybe with extensions.)
 2. Write code which is idiomatic Haskell, but follows the spirit of the originals and doesn't try to be too clever.
 3. Produce executable programs which interact with my own working environment.
 4. Follow established conventions regarding things like command-line arguments and return codes.